Cyrken/html-css/intro-to-javascript/syntax-variables-data-types.md

 ### Arrays

 Arrays contain a collection of items in a specific order.
 Each item in an array is referenced using an integer.
+If you’re familiar with HTML you could compare arrays to ordered lists `<ol>`.

 ```js
 // New empty array